jeremyzyang/jeremyzyang.github.io/hobby.md

 ### personal

-I enjoy playing and watching sports, especially tennis, basketball, soccer, and skiing (for the long New England winters).
+I enjoy playing and watching tennis, basketball, soccer, and skiing (for the long New England winters).
 I try to play some competitive tennis in my spare time (NTRP 4.5).
-I'm a big fan of sports analytics and have worked on a side project using [tennis](/assets/files/tennis_poster.pdf) data.
+I'm a big fan of sports analytics and have a side project using [tennis](/assets/files/tennis_poster.pdf) data.

 <!--and [basketball](/assets/files/bball.md) -->